InseeFrLab/funcamp-r-dock/README.md

 # funcamp-r-dock

-Part of FuncampR project, this repo build a docker image orchestrating all necessary packages to run learnr and shiny Rmd tutorials.
+Part of FuncampR project, this repo builds a docker image orchestrating all necessary packages to run learnr, shinyAce and shiny Rmd tutorials.